Lluc76/PSBackup/README.md

 # PSBackup
-A script made with Powershell to make backups, include the possibilitie of version control with GIT
+A script made with Powershell to make backups, include the possibility of version control with GIT

+## How it works:
+In a csv file, you need to specify the Soruce and the Destination (File or Folder), delimited with a _;_ between columns (Only 2 accepted, Source & Destination) (Only _%username%_ variable accepted, no other wildcards will work)
+If the Destination doesn't exists will copy directly, but if exists, will navigate through every subpath checking if the files are equal or not
+If are the same exact file will not override, otherwise will be overwritten If a file/folder is deleted form the origin, and exists in the destination, will NOT be deleted in this last one All the events will be logged in log file

+## GIT Configuration:
+_$EnableGit_ If it's $True will run Git
+_$GitDir_ An array when every directory specified will create a _.git_ folder _$GitName_ Your Git Name
+_$GitEmail_ Your Git email
+_$GitBranch_ The branch name